JohannLai/audio-to-text/README.md

 # ChatGPT Audio link to text and summary

-This project is a shell script implementation of the ChatGPT API to convert audio to text and summary **just need to input the audio link**.
+Convert audio to text and summary **just need to input the audio link**.

 ## Play with Issue